tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 In the example simulation, an :ned:`AdhocHost` sends UDP packets to another.
 The hosts have a distance...

 In the example simulation, an :ned:`AdhocHost` sends UDP packets to another.
 The source host is stationary, the destination host moves away from the source host.
-As the distance increases between them, the SNIR and packet error rate increase, so as the number of successfully received transmissions.
+As the distance increases between them, the SNIR decreases and packet error rate increases, so as the number of successfully received transmissions.

 ..
 TODO this should be a study...no need for any video just a chart...received packets vs distance/SNIR vs distance?